My sad life in London

 In 2019, at the end of a tormented relationship, I decided to do my luggage, sell my narrowboat and move to Bristol.

 Bristol is in the southwest of England, a couple of hours by car from London.
 It is not so famous as Bath but is really a great place to live.
-Anyway, it is still a great city with its half a million inhabitants, and you need to know the best areas to relocate .
+Anyway, it is still a great city with its half a million inhabitants, and you need to know the best areas to relocate to.

 In 2020, for the Covid pandemic, I was forced to stay in England with no travels abroad or a visit to Italy, my home country.